-Transformative deals have been criticized for their lack of transparency (Esposito, J., 2018; Pooley, J., 2020; Poynder, R., 2018) and continued exacerbation of the affordability problem within the scholarly publishing system.
-Many consider it highly problematic that instead of removing author fees, these deals merely carry APCs over into the agreement for a reduced cost (Borrego et al., 2020).
-Moreover, with transformative agreements publishers can also lock-in their prices, similarly to Big Deals (Poynder, R., 2018).
-Similarly, to the original motivation of creating hybrid journals, transformative agreements are meant to be transitory in a bid to move publishers toward full gold OA.
+While OA could theoretically overcome inequities of academic publishing, publishers have used APCs and more recently transformative agreements (Pooley, 2021) to keep their businesses highly profitable.
+Many consider it problematic that instead of removing author fees, these deals merely push the costs back to the libraries (Borrego et al., 2020).
+Similar to Big Deals, transformative agreements thus enable publishers to lock in their prices (Poynder, R., 2018).
 It remains to be seen whether these agreements will successfully transform the academic journal landscape into equitable and sustainable OA publishing or whether they are just another source of revenue for commercial publishers, another perversion of the initial idea of OA.
 As stated in the BOAI 20th Anniversary Recommendation: